Skip to Content

 Truck Bed Space

 A 5th wheel hitch is not easily removable.
 It is a heavy piece of steel.
 The hitch alone can weigh 150-200 pounds.
-It is also firmly bolted to the bed of the truck.
-It is possible to remove the bed mounted hitch while you’re not camping but it isn’t something that you’d want to do often.
+It is also bolted to the bed of the truck.
+It is possible to remove it while you’re not camping but it isn’t something that you’d want to do often.
 It’s a bit of a job.
-Some models are easier to remove than others.

 With a travel trailer, you have full use of your entire truck bed.
 While you’re camping, you can haul an ATV, a dirt bike, a golf cart, kayaks, and other bulky items in the truck bed.
 While you’re not camping, you can use the pickup normally.